 Our Case Tracking/Benchmarking Services also ensure for the shipowner’s compliance with the 2006 Maritime Labour Convention Title IV Guidelines, specifically urging that signatories participate in “international cooperation in the area of assistance, programs and research in health protection and medical care [through, among other activities] collecting and evaluating statistics concerning occupational accidents, diseases and fatalities of seafarers …” For additional information on how Future Care’s Caring for the Crew® Program assists the shipowner in complying with both the mandatory and aspirational aspects of the MLC please see our webpage titled “Future Care and the Maritime Labour Convention”.

 Provider Payments Program

-Provider Payments is Future Care’s program of ensuring that all approved charges are paid directly to the treatment providers, and that payment records are maintained independently for use by the shipowner.
-Upon receipt by Future Care of funds for approved charges within 30 days we settle all bills, obtain receipts, and maintain payment records, forwarding copies of the documented charges and payments to the shipowner, or as directed.
+Future Care’s Provider Payments Program ensures that all approved charges are paid directly to the treatment providers, and that payment records are maintained independently for use by the shipowner.
+Upon receipt by Future Care of funds for approved charges within 30 days, we settle all bills, obtain receipts, and maintain payment records, forwarding copies of the documented charges and payments to the shipowner, or as directed.

 All replenishment requests for your medicine chests may be done through the same First Response e-mail address provided to our Caring for the Crew® Members.